What do Wonder Woman, Leonardo da Vinci, and Kevin Smith have to do with blood-pressure monitoring? Read on to find out.

 Again, thanks, Kevin!
 We’re happy to help.

 What will be next in the world of blood-pressure monitoring?
-No one can see into the future, but as we are hard at work to develop more advancements in connected health monitoring, let’s just say we are hoping to make history again, with devices that are worthy enough to be added to this amazing timeline.
+No one can see into the future, but we’re hard at work to develop more advancements in connected health monitoring.
 Stay tuned.